spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

 ************

-This tutorial demonstrates how to run Spine Toolbox project involving `GAMS <https://www.gams.com/>`_ workflows on a High-Performance Computing (HPC) system using the SLURM scheduler.
+This tutorial demonstrates how to run Spine Toolbox project involving `GAMS <https://www.gams.com/>`_ workflows on a High-Performance Computing (HPC) system using the Slurm scheduler.

-The guide assumes you have access to a Linux-based HPC cluster with a shared filesystem and SLURM installed.
-You also need a valid GAMS license and basic familiarity with the Linux command line.
+The guide assumes you have access to a Linux-based HPC cluster with a shared filesystem and Slurm installed.
+You also need basic familiarity with the Linux command line and a Gams license.
+This tutorial can be completed with a demo license for Gams, but for real use cases you need a valid Gams license.

 You will learn the full workflow: